carrot-kpi/api/README.md

   will be put under `./terraform`).
 - Once you have confirmed everything looks right in the Terraform plan, go ahead and apply it using `terraform -chdir=./local apply tfplan`.

-If you see that Terraform takes a while while creating services, you might need to run `minikube tunnel`, while if it gets stuck creating ingresses, you might need to run `minikube addons enable ingress`

 You should now see Terraform applying your K8s cluster configuration to the local Minikube cluster and you should now be able to use `kubectl` as usual to